narengan/cis/dns.md

 ## Adding DNS records

 You can use the **Type** dropdown to select the type of record you may want to create.
+Each DNS record type will have a Name and Time-To-Live (TTL) associated with it.
+Whatever is entered into the Name field will have domain name appended to it unless domain name is manually appended in the field already (e.g. if `www` or `www.example.com` is typed into the field, the API will handle both as `www.example.com`).
+If the exact domain name is typed into the name field, then it won't be appended on itself (e.g. `example.com` will be handled as `example.com`).
+However, the list of DNS records will only show the names without the domain name being tacked on, so `www.example.com` is shown as `www` and `example.com` will be shown as `example.com`.
+The TTL will have a default value of `Automatic`, but can be changed by the user.
+A proxied DNS record will always have a TTL of `Automatic`, so a newly proxied record will change to this configuration during this change.

 ### A Type record

 To add this record type, there must be valid values in the **Name** and **IPv4 Address** fields.
-A **Time-To-Live (TTL)** can also be specified from the dropdown, with the default value for this being 'Automatic'.
+A **TTL** can also be specified from the dropdown, with the default value for this being 'Automatic'.

 ![Create A Type record](images/dns/create-a-type-record.png)